 Current Situation

-The landscape of food production and consumer goods is fast changing into an industrialized process as we transit through the 21st century.
-The processes often favored profitability and efficiency over the health and care of consumers and the environment.
+As we enter the 21st century, the landscape of food production and consumer goods is rapidly becoming industrialized.
+These processes often favor profitability and efficiency over the health and care of consumers and the environment.

-Product safety is a growing concern for manufacturers in virtually every sector required to offer products that meet the need for convenience and low cost, often at the expense of quality and safety, driven by technological advances and the demand for goods in an international market.
+Product safety is a growing concern for manufacturers in virtually every sector, and they are.
+They must offer products that meet the need for convenience and low cost, often at the expense of quality and safety.
+Technological advances and the demand for goods in an international market drive this.

 - Concern for Safety and Purity: In an era where tech advancements and the chase for ease normally shadow health and safety, consumables' purity is questioned.